Guthius/XtremeWorlds/README.md

 A simple 2D MMORPG game engine written in C# using TCP .NET socket async networking.

-Based on the Orion+ conversion and MirageBasic frameworks.
+Based on the Orion+ conversion and MirageBasic, making Mirage move to C# from Visual Basic.

 Game assets such as character base are only permitted to use in XtremeWorlds.